 For additional recommendations, please take a look at our Editor’s recommendations for where to stay in Florence.

 Where to Eat in Florence

 Foody Farm is a new restaurant on the Florence scene that has quickly become popular with locals and tourists alike.
 A few minutes from the Duomo, Foody Farm has an interesting mix of traditional Italian dishes (like a delicious Strozzapreti Pasta with Sausage) along with tasty burgers, Asian inspired pastas, and fresh made to order salads.
 In addition to the many creative entrees and salads, they have a great selection of desserts like the Zuccotto, a classic Florentine pastry, or the Mousse Agrumata alle Mandorle (citrus mousse with almonds).

 Food Farm’s motto is, “The Right Food from the Right Places,” an indication of their commitment to research and locate the very best local producers of meats, cheeses, fruits, vegetables and other ingredients used in their unique menu.
 Foody Farm offers small or large portions to accommodate different appetites and to allow customers to try a variety of dishes.
 Corso dei Tintori 10/R, 50122.

 Another favorite restaurant near the Duomo is the Yellow Bar.
-Yellow Bar takes pride in using organic flour for their excellent pizzas and pastas.
+Yellow Bar takes pride in using organic flour for their excellent pizzas and pasta.
 Favorites include the green pasta with mushrooms and ham, the huge salads, and a tasty swordfish.
-A casual, friendly atmosphere combined with great food, friendly service and a central location make Yellow Bar a winning choice.
+A casual, friendly atmosphere combined with great food, friendly service, and a central location make Yellow Bar a winning choice.
 Via del Proconsolo 39r, 50122.

 7 Days in Italy: Rome (2 nights)